Seydou Keïta: A Tactile Lens

 This lavishly illustrated book offers a comprehensive overview of the work of the great Malian photographer Seydou Keïta, one of the most important portraitists of the 20th century

-This groundbreaking publication, which accompanies an exhibition at the Brooklyn Museum, draws on photography, personal ephemera and textiles to explore the social and political realities of the period.
+This groundbreaking publication, which accompanies an exhibition at the Brooklyn Museum, draws from across Keïta's rich oeuvre—spanning iconic portraits and rarely seen vintage prints to never-before-shown negatives—to explore the social and political realities of the period.
+The catalog was informed and enriched by contributions from the Keïta family, including their generous loan of negatives from the family archive and oral histories.
 Richly illustrated and supported with texts from leading scholars and writers, this book is the essential volume on Seydou Keïta.

 最近チェックした商品